WeDoWind/NADARA-Static-Yaw-Misalignment-Submissions/README.md

 Predictions are asked for every day; only days with a real label outside a transition window are scored, and the rest are ignored rather than penalised.

-**`cluster`** — optional tie-breaker, in the same file.
-Group the days that share a misalignment state; the value does not matter, only which days belong together.
+**`cluster`** is the optional tie-breaker, in the same file.
+Group the days that share a misalignment state.
+The value does not matter, only which days belong together.
 Labels are arbitrary and only have to be consistent within a turbine.
-We are not telling you how many states there are — working that out is part of it.
+We are not telling you how many states there are: working that out is part of it.

 Fill the column on every row to enter, or leave it empty to skip.
 A partly filled column is rejected.

-If you predict the value well, clustering is trivial — just bin your own predictions.
+If you predict the value well, clustering is trivial: just bin your own predictions.
 It is kept because it is reachable by routes the primary metric is
 not: unsupervised methods that can tell a turbine's states apart without ever calibrating them to degrees, and physics-based approaches that detect a change in